 The Mech Marine is the strongest lab, but doesnt have any abilities.

-Reduced ROF of LABs on transports to 75% of normal
+Reduced ROF of LABs on transports to 75% of normal to prevent T2 Ghetto snipes from being extremely strong

 The ghetto function is a fun feature, like mantis repair.
 It's nearly useless but maybe it can have a creative use sometimes.
 Their range is reduced in transports so they don't outrange interceptors, and can't kite them.